Kolong-Meja/search-cli/README.md

 python -m pip install termcolor
 ```

+> **Info**
-Info: if you want more information about this library, see https://github.com/termcolor/termcolor
+if you want more information about this library, see https://github.com/termcolor/termcolor

 * **typing**

+> **Info**
-Info: if you want more information about this library, see https://docs.python.org/3/library/typing.html
+if you want more information about this library, see https://docs.python.org/3/library/typing.html

 ## How to use it